rgb-archive/spec/03-bifrost.md

 * `32`:`blob_merkle_root`
 * `32`:`bitcoin_block_hash`
 * `4`:`number_of_blobs`
-* `??`:`bit_array` `// DOES THIS MAKE SENSE?`
 * `??`:`signature`

 `type` is actually unused now, and MUST be always set to `0x01`.
 In will allow future expansion of this protocol.

-`bit_array` is used as a Bloom filter bit array: it allows clients to check if a specific blob *can* be inside the filter.

 `signature` is the signature of the header using the server's static public key.

 ### Filter Block

 The filter block contains a "list" of the blobs coded in a GCS included in the block (not the blobs themselves).
-Blobs are indexed using a 16-byte-long hash, generally the first half of `double_sha(dark-tag)`.
+Blobs are indexed using a 16-byte-long hash, the first half of `double_sha(dark-tag)`.

 See [BIP 158](https://github.com/bitcoin/bips/blob/master/bip-0157.mediawiki) for more details on the construction and querying of such data structures.